Moving Out

 Dear, it ain’t happening. its mulla or nothing!

-The tales of disappointing landlords and landladies who always wanted money so badly, that it was a 2 years contract or get moving!
+The tales of disappointing landlords and landladies who always wanted money so badly that, it was a 2 years contract or get moving!

-“Kwame ahe”; how much do I have?
+“Kwame ahe” how much do I have?
 Why didn’t my parents build a house at Cantonment for me?
 I would usually get mad about everything around me because it looked like my budget wasn’t budget enough in this housing industry.

 One morning, I was up early to see what looks like a potential place to lay my head, only to be reminded of the very reason it had taken so long to get a place.
 He was bent on a two-year advance that my disappointed face wouldn’t mean anything to his conscience – I thought it used to work!

 Lo and behold!
-As a peng girl with the wide hips men go gaga about, I was stopped in my tracks thrice.
+As a peng girl with the wide hips men go gaga over, I was stopped in my tracks thrice.
 While busily crying to my God for better days, I hoped it was that day but it never was!

 These men said: “hey let me drop you, are you okay?”
 That made me even sadder.
 I told them I was okay and I never stopped.
 But a few minutes ahead, this particular guy had stopped to buy somethings.
 So, he called “Maame, ad3n?” and oh dear!
 The tears.
 I tried walking away but he asked to sit in his car and wait for him.